How To Sell a House Without a Realtor

 2. Prep, Declutter and Make Repairs

-Declutter: When you're ready to list - and on the day you get your photos taken - your home should look the best it has ever looked.
+Declutter: When you’re ready to list – and on the day you get your photos taken – your home should look the best it has ever looked.
 Decluttering your house allows the buyer to envision what the space will look like.
-Tips for doing this include removing large furniture, removing items from counters or knick-knacks, clearing the floor, storing dishes and decluttering closets and garages.
+Tips for doing this include removing large furniture, removing items from counters or knick-knacks, clearing the floor and decluttering closets.

 Make Repairs: Major maintenance issues can turn buyers off and prevent showings before you even get started.
-Many agents recommend getting a "pre-listing inspection" before you list your property.
-While it's not required, it could help you uncover potential issues prior to selling.
-At a cost of only about $350, a pre-inspection might save you big headaches before the buyer's real inspection occurs.
+Many agents recommend getting a “pre-listing inspection” before you list your property.
+While it’s not required, it could help you uncover potential issues prior to selling.
+A homeowner inspection might save you big headaches before the buyer’s inspection occurs.

 3. Get Professional Photos